dastronmighty/info_vis_assignment_1/README.md

 # Questions Posed about data

-- Does an animals sex have an effect on how long it will take to mature
+- Does a mammals sex have an effect on how long it will take to mature
+- How does Incubation Period relate to Clutch Size in Birds
+- Which families are the biggest in each Class Mammalia (Mammals), Aves (Birds), Amphibians (Amphibia) and Reptiles (Reptilia)

+# Data Preprocessing

+## What changes I made to the original data?